FerJeffQ/LittleLemon/README.md

 # LittleLemon

-LittleLemon app developed using Django for the Back-End Developer Capstone course offered by Meta.
+This is a repository about the final project of LittleLemon app developed using Django for the Back-End Developer Capstone course offered by Meta.